-Earlier this year, there were some worrying reports about the future of CBD (Cannabidiol) oil in UK, or to be more specific, the use of CBD in food and drink products.
-This is a fast-growing market in the UK.
+Earlier this year, there were some worrying reports about the future of CBD oil, or to be more specific, the use of CBD oil in food and drink products which is a fast-growing market in the UK.
 There are a raft of CBD drink products, including High Flyer – an Indian pale ale (IPA) craft beer with a 4.3% ABV, containing 10mg CBD in each bottle, and the hemp infused Canna’B Gin & Canna’B Rum products from Wee Hemp Spirits.
 Alongside these high-end products, there are countless CBD cafes up and down the country that sell both CBD edibles and ‘shots’ of CBD in cups of tea or coffee.

 What Are Novel Foods?

 Of course, all food items have to be authorised before going on sale, but under EU regulations, CBD products classed as ‘novel foods’ would need to go through an extra layer of rigorous testing, including stringent tests to ensure they contain the ingredients listed.
 These means that only the most well-funded businesses could afford to cover these costs and survive, destroying many of the smaller companies that make up a large proportion of the CBD market in the UK.

 But what are ‘novel foods’?
 According to the European Commission, novel food is defined as food that had not been consumed to a significant degree by humans in the EU before 15 May 1997, when the first regulation on novel food came into force.
 This can be newly developed, innovative food; food produced using new technologies and production processes; as well as food which is or has been traditionally eaten outside of the EU.